cryptool-org/cryptool1/readme-source.txt

   supported, and you can get detailed output information if the "$debug" switch is set.
 For more information, take a look at the documented source file "CheckHelp.pl"

+- The POLISH CrypTool online help has been changed during the release of CrypTool 1.4.30. //TODO